What do major stock market crashes look like?

 A maximum drawdown is the largest loss an investor would have experienced by buying at a market peak and holding until the lowest point before the market reached a new high.
-This visualization shows the six worst US market drawdowns since 1975, each represented as a triangle aligned at its trough.
-The left vertex marks the pre-crash peak, the bottom the market low, and the right the point of full recovery.
+This visualization shows the six worst U.S. market drawdowns since 1975, each represented as a triangle aligned at its trough.
+The base of each triangle represents the duration of the drawdown (time under water), while the apex represents the maximum loss.
+An apex reaching the bottom of the graphic would correspond to a total loss of the invested capital.
 The 2007–2008 Financial Crisis saw the deepest drawdown (−50%) and a 46-month recovery.
 The Dot-com crash (−44%) showed similar timing.
-Black Monday 1987 fell sharply (−27%) but recovered in just 14 months.
+Black Monday 1987 fell sharply (−27%) but recovered in just 14 months, while the early-1980s recession produced a milder drawdown (−20%) with an 8-month recovery period.
 Recent crises rebounded faster: COVID-19 (−22%) recovered in 7 months, while the 2022 downturn (−20%) took 23 months.

 Data: Monthly S&P 500 price data from Robert Shiller's long-term US stock market dataset (1975-2025).